durrello/scholar_app/README.md

     ---->green check
     shows that information entered has been completed and validated

-    ---->red questio mark
+    ---->red question mark
     indicates some information missing or has not yet been validated

     ---->red cross
-    no information avalable for this section hence no validation yet
+    no information available for this section hence no validation yet

     ---->search
     to preview